ethanthoma/ocaml-webserver/README.md

 ## Stack

-- ReasonML for JSX templating
+- ReasonML  | templating
-- Ocaml backend
+- Ocaml     | backend
+- Turso     | database
-- Htmx
+- Htmx      | frontend library

 ## TODO

-- Add meta-data for blogs
-- Probably a db for storing blogs
-- Better way to search all blogs
+- Use turso for blog storage and blog meta-data
+- Setup cloudfair for cdn and routing from domain name

-## Installation
+## Building + Running

 The nix flake has two build targets:
 1. dune project derivation: produces a binary that one can run as is